-Students attempting to enter the US for summer term and have been in China, Iran, or Brazil during the past 14 days may not enter the United States directly and should plan to spend at least 14 days in a third country and follow all local quarantine and safety guidelines before attempting to enter the U.S. Students who have been physically present in those countries within 14 days before entering the US and whose programs begin after August 1, 2021 are qualified to enter the U.S. under national interest exception (please see below) without needing to spend time in a third country before attempting entry.
+Students attempting to enter the US for summer term and have been in China, Iran, Brazil, or South Africa during the past 14 days may not enter the United States directly and should plan to spend at least 14 days in a third country and follow all local quarantine and safety guidelines before attempting to enter the U.S. Students who have been physically present in those countries within 14 days before entering the US and whose programs begin after August 1, 2021 are qualified to enter the U.S. under national interest exception (please see below) without needing to spend time in a third country before attempting entry.

 Students traveling from the Schengen Area, the UK, and Ireland with valid F-1 visas are qualified to enter the U.S. under national interest exceptions for summer and fall 2021 semesters.
 Students do not need to contact an embassy or consulate to seek an individual national interest exception to travel.
 Students seeking to apply for new F-1 visas should check the status of visa services at the nearest embassy or consulate; those applicants who are found to be otherwise qualified for an F-1 visa will automatically be considered for a national interest exception to travel.

 After arriving in Los Angeles, students must complete passport verification with the Office of International Services.
 Completing PPV will remove your registration/USCard holds.

 Hybrid Course Enrollment Requirement